nawab312/Monitoring-and-Observability/ELK_Stack/Notes.md

 - Fault Tolerance: If a node containing a primary shard goes down, the replica on another node can be promoted to a primary, ensuring data is not lost.
 - Read Scalability: Replicas can be queried in parallel with primary shards.
 This means that having more replicas can improve read performance by spreading the query load across multiple nodes.

+**Index:** A collection of documents with similar characteristics.
+Comparable to a database table in relational databases **Document:** A single piece of data stored in JSON format **Field:** Key-value pairs within a document.

 ## Logstash ##
 An open-source server-side data processing pipeline that ingests, transforms, and forwards data to Elasticsearch, where it can be stored and queried.